diamante-io/Aurora/services/aurora/internal/docs/reference/responses.md

 }
 ```

-The above response is for the genesis ledger of the HcNet test network, and
+The above response is for the genesis ledger of the DiamNet test network, and
 the links in the `_links` attribute provide links to other relavant resources in
 Aurora.
 Notice the object beneath the `transactions` key.
 The key of each
 link specifies that links relation to the current resource, and in this case